ENPTES

 💡 Practical Tips for Bangkok

-🚇Use the efficient BTS Skytrain and MRT subway systems for fast, affordable transportation; avoid rush hours and download the Moovit app for navigation.
+🚇Use the BTS Skytrain and MRT subway for fast, affordable city navigation; grab taxis via the Grab app for transparent pricing and air-conditioned comfort.

-💳Thai baht is the currency; ATMs are ubiquitous and offer better rates than currency exchange.
-Credit cards are accepted in malls and restaurants but carry cash for markets and taxis.
+💳Thai baht is the local currency; ATMs are abundant throughout Bangkok and offer competitive exchange rates.
+Credit cards work widely in malls and restaurants, but carry cash for street food and markets.

 Bangkok Travel FAQ